 He is the author of A Wolf at the Gate, The unKingdom of God and That Holy Anarchist, the editor of the Missio Dei Breviary, and has contributed to several books (such as Viral Hope, Banned Questions about Jesus, Forming Christian Habits in Post-Christendom, and Widening the Circle).
 He’s been published at Sojourners, Geez Magazine, JesusRadicals.com, Leadership Magazine, the Mennonite, Mennonite World Review.
 His work has been featured in the Minneapolis Star Tribute, the Boston Globe, and on CNN.com.

-As co-producer of the Iconocast, Mark has interviewed Cornel West, James Cone, Bill Ayers, Starhawk, Wazayatawin and many others.
+As the former co-producer of the Iconocast, Mark interviewed Cornel West, James Cone, Bill Ayers, Starhawk, Wazayatawin and many others.
 These days, he’s usually on the other side of the virtual microphone.

 For the past decade, Mark has traveled around the continent as a teacher, organizer and spiritual provocateur.